hjoonpark/MultiCamCalib/docs/install_windows.md

 According to: https://www.jianshu.com/p/736e89aaf788,

-<i>This is not a dependent library that must be installed.
+    This is not a dependent library that must be installed.
 However, if installed, it will improve the computational performance of Ceres for sparse matrices, and provide more available optimization algorithms.
-So although the installation process of Ceres will be more complicated after adding this library, it is still recommended to install. </i>
+So although the installation process of Ceres will be more complicated after adding this library, it is still recommended to install.

 ### a.
 Download